Table of Contents

 - Wyndham Garden Lake Buena Vista

 - Shades of Green at Walt Disney World Resort

 - Walt Disney World Swan & Dolphin Resort

-Staying at one of these Disney Springs Area Official WDW Hotels is the perfect way to get a better rate while still being able to take advantage of things like Extra Magic Hours and FastPass+, and is definitely worth looking into if you want the best of both worlds!
+Staying at one of these Disney Springs Area Official WDW Hotels is the perfect way to get a better rate while still taking advantage of things like Extra Magic Hours and Genie+, and is definitely worth looking into if you want the best of both worlds!

 Renting DVC Points

-If you want to know more about accommodations around Walt Disney World and Orlando, check out my post about staying at Disney on a budget.
+If you want to know more about Walt Disney World and Orlando accommodations, check out my post about staying at Disney on a budget.

 Getting Around Walt Disney World